 Like most other Audi models, carbon buildup in the intake manifold is an issue that will need to be addressed consistently.
-When repairing this issue, one common roadblocks mechanics report running into would be the manifold itself sticking on the flaps.
-Intimate knowledge and experience is required to clean intake manifolds properly, let alone replace them.
+When repairing this issue, one common roadblock mechanics report running into would be the manifold itself sticking on the flaps.
+Intimate knowledge and experience are required to clean intake manifolds properly, let alone replace them.

 Oil temperature sensors detect overheated oil or some type of oil-related malfunction.

-Failing crankshafts typically results in chain skips and causes the vehicle to become out of time.
-This can be catastrophic if ignored. the likelihood of this occurring drastically increases once the vehicle is driven over 100,000 miles.
+A failing crankshaft typically results in chain skips and causes the vehicle to become out of time.
+This can be catastrophic if ignored.
+The likelihood of this occurring drastically increases once the vehicle is driven over 100,000 miles.

-Failing timing chain sensors can damage one of more cylinder heads if not maintained properly.
-As mentioned before, Timing chains feature hydraullic pistons and plastic guides that often need to be replaced.
+Failing timing chain sensors can damage one or more cylinder heads if not maintained properly.
+As mentioned before, timing chains feature hydraulic pistons and plastic guides that often need to be replaced.
 If these components aren’t replaced in a timely manner, your engine can easily become out of time and need to be replaced entirely.

 Audi A4 Engines